emard/esp32ecp5/README.md

 # LOW RAM

-Instead of ESP32-WROOM, use ESP32-WROVER :)
+Instead of ESP32-WROOM, use ESP32-WROVER or new ESP32-WROOM-32E or ESP32S3 with PSRAM :)

 ecp5, ftp, gzip decompression, buffers and other things in use allocate RAM.
 Sometimes there won't be enough